Home/Documentation

 SID=$(curl -s -X POST $BASE/api/sessions/create | python -c "import sys,json;print(json.load(sys.stdin)['session_id'])")

-# 3. point it at the target (token read at call time, never stored)
+# 3. point it at the target (token read at call time; persisted only if you opt in)

 curl -X POST $BASE/api/target_info -H "Content-Type: application/json" -d "{